 PR is the perfect vehicle to promote a new consumer product or B2B solution.

-From FMCG and finance to technology and digital identity protection, we’ve vast experience of launching products to all forms of online or offline media to generate PR coverage that can directly results in sales or lead enquiries.
+From home security and financial services to technology and digital identity protection, we’ve vast experience of launching products to all forms of online or offline media to generate PR coverage that can directly results in sales or lead enquiries.

 We don’t rely on a one-size-fits-all approach to product PR, as we know a journalist briefing on a new B2B technology solution is vastly different to organising an exclusive press and influencer event that enables them to get their hands on the latest consumer gadget.